Certificate List

 certificatemanager-uselist-advanced_list_ko

-• Name: the name set when issuing or registering a certificate.
+• Name: The name set when issuing or registering a certificate.

-• Domain: the representative domain of the certificate.
+• Domain: The representative domain of the certificate.

-• Additional domain: subdomains included in the certificate.
+• Additional domain: Subdomains included in the certificate.

-• Status: the certificate status.
+• Status: Certificate status.

-• Authentication start date: the start date of the validity period.
+• Authentication start date: The start date of the validity period.

-• Authentication end Date: the end date of the validity period.
+• Authentication end date: The end date of the validity period.

-• In use: certificate use status.
+• Use status: Certificate use status.

 • If in use, it shows instance type, number, and name.

-• Private key registration status: to use the certificate in NCP, you must register a private key by clicking the private key registration button.
+• Private key registration status: To use the certificate in NCP, you must register a private key by clicking the private key registration button.
 Once the registration is completed, "Registered" is displayed.

-• Serial number: certificate's unique number.
+• Serial number: Certificate's unique number.

-• Public key information: Public Key information.
+• Public key information: Public key information.

-• Registration date: the date when the certificate was registered.
+• Registration date: The date when the certificate was registered.

-• Issuance date: the date when the certificate was issued.
+• Issuance date: The date when the certificate was issued.

-• Signature algorithm: identifier of the algorithm used by the CA to sign.
+• Signature algorithm: Identifier of the algorithm used by the CA to sign.

 Note